Hedging carbon risk with a network approach: Introduction

 It follows from the discussion above that no general consensus has been achieved on the existence of an ESG pricing factor.
 For this reason the attention has been moved towards different sustainability-related information that could unveil the nexus between this new set of information and the market behaviour. \cite{bams2022tilting} split ESG information into two subsets, namely ESG promised and realized data, creating two different ratings.
 They show that firms are pushed to inflate their ESG ratings to lower capital costs. \citet{agliardi2023environmental} instead claim that the information contained in the Environmental pillar is influencing stock returns and that environmentally low-rated companies present better financial performances.

 Another stream of literature focuses on the solely $CO_2$ emissions and the so-called carbon premium. \cite{bolton2021investors} show that the carbon premium cannot be explained by known risk factors.
 This result reinforces the idea that the level of carbon emissions contains independent information about the cross-section of average returns.
 Moreover, they show that high polluting companies are associated to higher returns because investors are already aware of their exposure to carbon transition risk, demanding further compensation for it \citep[see e.g.,][]{freire2019reformulating,flora2023green}.
-These extra profits appear to be lowered during periods of high attention towards climate news \citep{huij2022carbon}.
+These extra profits appear to be lowered during periods of high attention towards climate news \citep{huij2022carbon, liu2021relationship}.

-One of the holy grails in the field is finding evidence of this carbon premium or carbon risk factor. \citet{gorgen2020carbon} do not find evidence of a carbon risk premium, using a factor-mimicking portfolio approach. \citet{witkowski2021does} investigate if there is a stable carbon premium in energy-intensive sectors.
+One of the holy grails in the field is finding evidence of this carbon premium or carbon risk factor, which appear to be crucial both in developed and medium- and low-income countries investments \citet{wang2024have}. \citet{batten2018addressing} proposed an asset management technique for a portfolio that provides risk-adjusted positive benefits to investors, while changing weights over time as COP21 implementation proceeds. \citet{gorgen2020carbon} do not find evidence of a carbon risk premium, using a factor-mimicking portfolio approach. \citet{witkowski2021does} investigate if there is a stable carbon premium in energy-intensive sectors.
 They find statistically significant results only for some time intervals. \citet{huij2022carbon} introduce a solid methodology to compute a $CO_2$ risk factor which, they show, is linked to stock returns.
-However, there is still lack of knowledge on the relationship between this risk factor and energy intensive stocks, and the possible related hedging strategies.
-Similar conclusions can be drawn for a potential ESG market risk factor \citep{pollard2018establishing, cornell2021esg}.